 The European Union is considered a single state, and as such, most gambling countries in Europe allow at least some forms of gambling.
 Some countries are completely against gambling, while others allow it only in certain places.
 Some of the EU’s laws govern the industry, but individual member states have the power to pass their own laws as well.
 The result is that there is no uniform standardization in Europe’s gambling industry.
 But if you want to bet on the next big thing, the European Union is the place for you.

-The European Union continues to grow as a gaming paradise, and the gambling industry is thriving across the continent.
+The European Union continues to grow as a gaming paradise with games like wanted dead or a wild, and the gambling industry is thriving across the continent.
 In 2010, a sociological survey was conducted among European Union citizens to find out which nations offer the best gambling environments.
 Three countries dominated the ranking table, including Spain and Italy.
 Poland, Malta, and Austria followed.
 England was ranked fourth.
 Its high standard of living means that people can spend a portion of their earnings on gambling.
 But pragmatism has kept England from reaching the top of the rankings.

 In addition to offering excellent opportunities for gamblers, Europe is home to some of the most aesthetically pleasing casinos in the world.
 The Casino di Venezia in Italy is part of a large spa complex, complete with modern slot machines and tables for blackjack, roulette, and craps.
 Most German cities also offer slot machine halls.
 In fact, the German gambling market is on par with the UK’s, making it an attractive travel destination.
 Meanwhile, the Casino di Venezia opened in February 1883.